Bullet Cluster: Remarkable Revelations and Enduring Insights -- Part I: Radio Observations and Imaging

 \section{Radio Observations and Imaging}

-The Australia Telescope Compact Array (ATCA) is a radio interferometer with six 22-m antennas, five of which may be positioned on stations along a `T'-shaped rail track that is 3-km along E-W and 214-m along N-S. Observations of the Bullet cluster were made in a pair of 2-GHz bands: a `17-GHz band' covering frequencies 16-18 GHz and a `19-GHz band' covering the range 18-20 GHz.
+The Australia Telescope Compact Array (ATCA) is a radio interferometer with six 22-m antennas, five of which may be positioned on stations along a `T'-shaped rail track that is 3-km along E-W and 214-m along N-S.

+Observations were made in a pair of 2-GHz bands: a `17-GHz band' covering frequencies 16-18 GHz and a `19-GHz band' covering the range 18-20 GHz.
 Each of the 2-GHz wide bands were subdivided into 2048 frequency channels.
 All observations were in full polarization mode and recorded multi-channel continuum visibilities.